An introduction to Reshetnyak's theory of subharmonic distances: Other results

 A theorem of Alexandrov \cite{alex58} says that an isoperimetric inequality holds in metric spaces with non-positive curvature in the sense of Alexandrov (see \cite{BH} for a proof).
 It may also follows from the \emph{Reshetnyak Majorization Theorem}, which is, loosely speaking, an enhancement of the Contraction Onto a Cone Theorem~\ref{thm contraction} for metrics spaces with upper curvature bound.
 See \cite{resh68}, \cite{alexandrov-book} for a proof.
 It is stated (for the case of bounded specific curvature, see below) as Theorem~13 in \cite{Res1959}.
 However, it was then proved in \cite{lytchak-wenger} that, loosely speaking, isoperimetric inequality (which has to be defined in this general case) characterizes metric spaces with non-positive curvature in the sense of Alexandrov.

-Similar definitions and results holds for \emph{metric space with curvature bounded from above by $\curv$ in the sense of Alexandrov}, where $\curv$ is a real number.
+Similar definitions and results hold for \emph{metric space with curvature bounded from above by $\curv$ in the sense of Alexandrov}, where $\curv$ is a real number.
+For $\curv<0$, as for $\curv=0$, it is immediate from the definition that such a distance on a plane domain is a distance of bounded curvature.
+It was considered as folklore that the same fact holds for $\curv>0$, but explicit arguments were recently given in \cite{romney2}.

 There is also a symmetric notion of \emph{metric space with curvature bounded from below by $\curv$ in the sense of Alexandrov}.
-One says that a subharmonic distance on a plane domain has \emph{specific curvature bounded from above (resp. below) by $\curv$} if the measure $\mes - \curv \sigma$ is non-positive (resp. non-negative).

-It is considered as folklore that the different notions of bounded curvature which are analogous coincide.
-As far as we know, this is not stated (even less, proved) anywhere.
-One may try to prove things directly from definitions, or to use more recent advanced results, such as contained in e.g., \cite{Lytchak-wenger-2}, \cite{Lytchak3}.
+Over a plane domain, they also are distances of bounded curvature, see \cite{richard}.

 \printindex